lsphate/Unary/README.md

   - guest
   - join

-And all of the routing is defined in the main program - unary.py
+And all of the routing is defined and handled in the main program - *unary.py*

-#### Database
+####Database
 ![Google Cloud Datastore](http://i.imgur.com/lICrlpX.png)

 For the database part, we use Google Cloud Datastore to store the entire event message.

-To simplify the whole process, our Datastore only get two column: event_id & event_json, you can see that in Models/Models.py.
-So when user create a event, we provide an event_id for the user, and other one who want to join the event can use the event id to get the information.
-After the user provide his own information to join the event, we just modify the json and update the event_json for the specific event with the event_id.
+To simplify the whole process, our Datastore only get two column: event\_id & event\_json, you can see that in *Models/Models.py*.
+So when a user create an event, we provide an event_id for it, and other one who wants to join the event can use the event\_id to get the information.

+After the user provide his own information to join the event, we just modify the JSON and update the corresponding event\_json with the event\_id.
 Simple!

-The only thing needs to take care of is that JSON is not a built-in property for Google Datastore, so what we do is to use its original TextProperty and modify it as JSONProperty to store our event_json.
+The only thing needs to take care of is that JSON is not a built-in property for Google Cloud Datastore, so what we do is to use its original TextProperty and modify it as JSONProperty to store our event\_json.

 ##Release